2025 DoD Warrior Games Archery Event Day 2

 |0

-This work, 2025 DoD Warrior Games Archery Event Day 2, by SPC Sakdaratanak Nong, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2025 DoD Warrior Games Archery Event Day 2 [Image 19 of 19], by SGT Cherish Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.